POST

 3. Ensure your sending domain is verified in Inbound

-• tags array for email tagging
+• tags array for email categorization

 • React components (use HTML/text instead)